muchimi/JoystickGremlinEx/README.md

 This is a feature I wanted for a long time.
 GremlinEx, as of 13.40.14ex, can map MIDI messages and use those to trigger actions.

-Unlike hardware devices, MIDI inputs must be defined and added to tell GremlinEx what to listen to.
+Unlike hardware devices, MIDI inputs must be user defined and added to tell GremlinEx what to listen to.
 Because MIDI can be cryptic, the configuration dialog allows you to listen to MIDI data and automatically program what it "hears" as an input.
 Inputs can also be manually setup if needed.

 Gremlin categorizes MIDI messages in that it doesn't look at the value data in the MIDI input stream - rather it looks at the port, the channel, the command, and any specific command data, such as the note number or the controller number.